Vacuum distillation: Industrial-scale applications

-Another advantage of vacuum distillation is the reduced capital cost, at the expense of slightly more operating cost.
-Utilizing vacuum distillation can reduce the height and diameter, and thus the capital cost of a distillation column.

 Vacuum distillation in petroleum refining

 Petroleum crude oil is a complex mixture of hundreds of different hydrocarbon compounds generally having from 3 to 60 carbon atoms per molecule, although there may be small amounts of hydrocarbons outside that range.
 The refining of crude oil begins with distilling the incoming crude oil in a so-called atmospheric distillation column operating at pressures slightly above atmospheric pressure.

 Vacuum distillation can also be referred to as "low-temperature distillation".

 In distilling the crude oil, it is important not to subject the crude oil to temperatures above 370 to 380 °C because high molecular weight components in the crude oil will undergo thermal cracking and form petroleum coke at temperatures above that.
 Formation of coke would result in plugging the tubes in the furnace that heats the feed stream to the crude oil distillation column.
 Plugging would also occur in the piping from the furnace to the distillation column as well as in the column itself.

 The constraint imposed by limiting the column inlet crude oil to a temperature of less than 370 to 380 °C yields a residual oil from the bottom of the atmospheric distillation column consisting entirely of hydrocarbons that boil above 370 to 380 °C.

 To further distill the residual oil from the atmospheric distillation column, the distillation must be performed at absolute pressures as low as 10 to 40 mmHg / Torr (About 5% atmospheric pressure) so as to limit the operating temperature to less than 370 to 380 °C.